scriptbuzz/aws-iot-esp32-arduino/README.md

 **Prerequisites**
 * AWS Account
 * Create an AWS IoT Thing
-* Install the Arduino IDE and USB drivers
+* Install the Arduino IDE and USB-serial driver for your computer and esp32.
+Consult the esp32 vendor to determmine which driver.
+* Attach sensors and/or actuators to your esp32.
+I am using the ESP32's built in hall effect sensor.
+I am also using the ESP32's built-in programable LED to send commands from the cloud via MQTT to the ESP32 to turn the LED on/off.
+You can use your own sensors and control devices and attach them to the ESP32.
-* ESP32 microcontroller development board.
+* Plug your ESP32 microcontroller development board to your workstation.
 I am using the Adafruit HUZZAH32 but you can use other models so long as you find a compatible board setting in the Arduino IDE Board Manager.
-* Sensors and/or actuators, if you wish send messages and commands back and forth between AWS IoT and the ESP32 to read sensor values and control pins on the ESP32 via MQTT.
-I am using the ESP32's built in hall effects sensor to pass those readings to AWS IoT.
-I am also using the ESP32's built in LED to send commands from the cloud via MQTT to the ESP32.
-You can use your own sensors and control devices and attach then to the ESP32.
-* ESP32 firmware to be updated then uploaded/flashed
-  * The C++ firmware code file: https://github.com/scriptbuzz/aws-iot-esp32-arduino/blob/master/mbx-iot-esp32.ino
-  * The associated secrets.h file: https://github.com/scriptbuzz/aws-iot-esp32-arduino/blob/master/secrets.h

 **AWS Configuration**